SorenTech/code-of-ethics/README.md

 Designers and Developers should work only for a fee, a royalty, salary or other agreed-upon form of compensation.

 **Rule 3.501**
-A Designer or Developer provides the client with a working agreement or estimate for all projects.
+A Designer or Developer shall provide the client with a working agreement or estimate for all projects.

 **Rule 3.502**
-A Designer or Developer will not incur any expenses in excess of the budget without the client’s advance approval.
+A Designer or Developer shall not incur any expenses in excess of the budget without the client’s advance approval.

 **Rule 3.503**
 A Designer or Developer shall make clients aware of any markups to expenses.